Ayurveda for GERD

 Apathya (unwholesome foods ) which cause or trigger the symptoms of GERD are advised to avoid.

-If you have heartburn, which is persistent for a long, then see your Ayurvedic doctor for comprehensive care!!!
+If you have heartburn, which is persistent since long, then see your Ayurvedic doctor for comprehensive care!!!